Ohio-Supreme-Court-Reasons-Therefor/oh-sup-ct-clerk-docket-crawler/README.md

 ## Execution

+* Verify or revise the contents of the `1-docket-crawler-params.json` file.
-* Open a terminal, change to the local repository directory, and execute `node docketcrawler.js`.
+* Open a terminal, change to the local repository directory, and execute `node 1-docket-crawler.js`.

+## Processing

+* Execute the following command if you have not previously done so:  `npm install generate-schema -g`
+* Open a terminal, change to the `tmp` folder, then execute the following commands:
+  * `node 2-check-data-files-json.js`
+  * `3-concat-files.bat`
+  * `4-export-to-csv.bat`